kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

   - [ ] Add subject terms
 - [ ] Ensure keywords are sufficient and representative
 - [ ] Record all changes in the Curation Log
-- [ ] Provide suggestions to improve accessibility of content (e.g., alt-text or additional descriptions; color contrast; etc)
+- [ ] Provide suggestions to improve accessibility of content (e.g., alt-text or additional descriptions; color contrast; etc.)

 :::